strohy1210/binthere/README.md

 all models must have unique id

-ember had store for all records, used to send and retrive records
+ember had store for all records, used to send and retrive records# binthere